You’re a Feb! Here’s What That Means.

 Frequently Asked Questions

 Febs don’t need to catch up at all.
-You arrive right on time—with four full years ahead to complete your requirements and make the most of college.
+You arrive right on time in early February with the rest of the Class of 2025.5—with four full years ahead to complete your requirements and make the most of your time at Middlebury.

-Degrees are awarded at the official Commencement in May, but Febs completing their work at the end of winter term enjoy a special ceremony in which they “ski down” Middlebury’s Snow Bowl in full cap and gown—on skis, snowboards, snowshoes, or sleds.
+Your Middlebury degree will be formally awarded to you at our official Commencement in May.
+However, as a Feb you’ll complete your academic work at the end of winter term.
+You can then enjoy a special outdoor ceremony, unique to Middlebury, in which you can process down the hill at Middlebury’s Snow Bowl in full cap and gown—on skis, snowboards, snowshoes, or sleds.

-Before arriving, you will complete an online housing questionnaire about your lifestyle, interests, housing preferences, and needs.
-First-year Febs are generally housed in doubles with other first-year Febs, in either first-year-only residence halls or residence halls with upper classes as well.
+Yes, you should expect to have a roommate assigned to you.
+Before arriving, you’ll be asked to complete an online housing questionnaire where you’ll be asked about your lifestyle, interests, housing preferences, and needs.
+First-year Febs are generally housed in doubles with other first-year Febs within our first-year/sophomore residential communities.